 Deepening the Engagement Level

 It’s a mistake to assume what inspired the workforce of yesterday inspires them today.
 In the ‘olden days’, we were told to just work hard and be thankful you have a job.
 Millennials are not thankful just for a job; they want more.
-This should be very good news to you.
+This should be very good news for you.
 They crave what you as the employer crave…a deeper level of engagement in the workplace.
 Haven’t you asked yourself what it would take to have your employees ‘get more into it’?
-Millenials want that too!
+Millennials want that too!
 If you’re really wanting to see what it would take for your workforce to “get more into it” then you might want to try out a learning engagement platform for your employees to use and build on weaker areas, while trying to promote transformation from the inside-out for a more engaged and efficient workforce.

 Carl Gould writes about catalyzing and sustaining business growth.
 He is an entrepreneur who built three multi-million dollar businesses by age 40, and his consulting firm has mentored the launch of over five thousand businesses in 35 countries.
 Each week he co-hosts “Quit and Get Rich” on iHeart® radio; and in his keynote speeches, he shares his insights from growing top companies from around the world.
 You can learn more about Carl and his firm at www.7StageAdvisors.com and www.CarlGould.com.